This is a step-by-step guide for Microsoft teams administrator.

 - Microsoft Teams protects team data securely using strong security measures including two factor authentication, hard passwords, and access policies.
 Your data is encrypted, whether it is chatting, notes or files.
 It’s your data, you own it, you control it.
 Microsoft does not mine customer data for advertising purposes and we safeguard customer data with strong contractual commitments.

-- In keeping with our commitment to provide customers with the utmost transparency, customers can see uptime, the location of their data, and detailed reports of how Office 365 controls map to the security, privacy, compliance, and risk management controls defined in the Cloud Security Alliance Cloud Control Matrix (CSA CCM).
+- In keeping with our commitment to provide customers with the utmost transparency, customers can see uptime, the location of their data, and detailed reports on how Microsoft 365 controls map to the security, privacy, compliance, and risk management controls defined in the Cloud Security Alliance Cloud Control Matrix (CSA CCM).

 - Microsoft Teams is enterprise grade, with support in 18 languages across 181 markets and 6 data centers worldwide, a 99.9% financially backed SLA and 24/7 support.

-All teams created by employees in your organization are associated with your Office 365 tenant.
-You can designate all employees or a subset of employees with the ability to create teams, using Office 365 Groups.
+All teams created by employees in your organization are associated with your Microsoft 365 tenant.
+You can designate all employees or a subset of employees with the ability to create teams, using Microsoft 365 Groups.

 A team is designed to bring together a group of people that work closely to get things done.
 Teams can be dynamic for project-based work (e.g. launching a product, creating a digital war room), as well as ongoing, to reflect the internal structure of your organization (e.g. departments and office locations).
 Conversations, files, and notes across team channels are only visible to members of the team.